Tom Butler (footballer, died 1923)

 Thomas Butler (died 11 November 1923) was an English footballer who played as an inside-left.
 He played 60 league games in the English Football League, scoring 23 goals.
-He played for non-league Willenhall, before spending the 1921–22 season at Walsall.
+He played for non-League Willenhall, before spending the 1921–22 season at Walsall.
 He joined Port Vale via Darlaston in December 1922.
-He broke his arm in a game on 3 November 1923, and died eight days later from a subsequent tetanus infection.
+He broke his arm in a game on 3 November 1923 and died eight days later from a subsequent tetanus infection.

 Career

-Butler started his career at Birmingham & District League side Willenhall, before joining Walsall in 1921.
+Butler started his career at Birmingham & District League side Willenhall before joining Walsall in 1921.
 He played 28 Third Division North games for the "Saddlers" in 1921–22, scoring 12 goals.
 He then returned to semi-professional football with Darlaston.

 He had a one-month trial at Second Division Port Vale in December 1922, and manager Joe Schofield signed him permanently for £100 the following month.
 Butler was a huge success in the 1922–23 season, becoming top scorer with nine goals in 26 games.
-At the end of the season he played in a defeat to local rivals Stoke in the North Staffordshire Infirmary Cup.He started 1923–24 by scoring in a defeat to Stoke at The Old Recreation Ground.
-However, after scoring in a 1–1 draw with Clapton Orient on 3 November he suffered a compound fracture of the left arm; he died from tetanus (also called lockjaw) eight days later in Hackney Hospital after complications had set in.
-The club paid his widow the rest of his wages, and other clubs donated money to provide his widow with a £700 benefit fund.
+At the end of the season, he played in a defeat to local rivals Stoke in the North Staffordshire Infirmary Cup.
+He started 1923–24 by scoring in a defeat to Stoke at the Old Recreation Ground.
+However, after scoring in a 1–1 draw with Clapton Orient on 3 November, he suffered a compound fracture of the left arm; he died from tetanus (also called lockjaw) eight days later in Hackney Hospital after complications had set in.
+The club paid his widow the rest of his wages.
+Other clubs donated money to provide his widow with a £700 benefit fund.